🏡 Industry Insights

 Details anonymized and modified.
 Individual results vary — your Foundation Review will be specific to your situation.

-• Independent and fiduciary — legally required to act in your best interest
+• Registered fiduciary — legally obligated to act in your interest.